-The USC Center on Public Diplomacy is pleased to announce Justin Key Canfil, Ph.D.
-Candidate in the Department of Political Science at Columbia University and Nonresident Fellow with the Belfer Center at the Harvard Kennedy School as the recipient of our 2020 CPD Doctoral Dissertation Grant.
+The USC Center on Public Diplomacy is pleased to announce Minseon Ku, Ph.D. candidate in the Department of Political Science at The Ohio State University, as recipient of our 2022 CPD Doctoral Dissertation Grant.

 Visit CPD's Online Library